jingyuh1/jingyuh1.github.io/essays/smart-questions.md

 ```

-The asker received six possible answers, and he or she was successful in inciting discussion from multiple users.
-The answers themselves were clear and were devoid of the rumored sarcasm and hostility of “hackers.”
-Since I myself have referenced this page and found it useful, I can confidently say that it is a good question.
+The respondent answered the question of the asker very clearly.
+He wrote some code that explained the logic of the background color., I can confidently say that it is a good question.

 ## The foolproof way to get ignored.